 Although you can use the java applet The Function Iterator on the Dynamical Systems and Technology Project website at Boston University (linked from our course website), Maple is far more accurate in computing orbits and much easier to use once you know the correct commands.
+If you would like to write some code using another language or software (e.g., C++ or Matlab), feel free to do so.
 Since iteration is a recursive process, computers are particularly well-suited for computing orbits.

-For example, to iterate the function $f(x) = x^2 + 0.3$ with starting value $x_0 = 0.2$ for 15 iterations, type
+For example, to iterate the function $f(x) = x^2 + 0.3$ with a starting value of $x_0 = 0.2$ for n = 15 iterations, type

+'''

-''' f := x \rightarrow x^2 + 0.3: x0 := 0.2: n := 15:
+f := x -> x^2 + 0.3: x0 := 0.2: n := 15:

 for i from 1 to n do

-x0 := f(x0);
+x0:= f(x0);

 end do;

 '''

-You should see the first 15 iterates of the orbit of x_0 under the function f, with the last output being $x_0 := 5080.367121$
+You should see the first 15 iterates of the orbit of x_0 under the function f, with the last output being x0 := 5080.367121 entire for loop should be written as one command (at only one execution prompt >).
+If you want to learn more about for loops in Maple type ?for at a command prompt.

-First, note that we begin by defining f, x_0 and n.
-These are parameters that you may need to change for each problem.
+First, note that we begin by defining f, x_0 , and n.
+These are functions and parameters that you may need to change for each problem.
 Be sure to execute these commands before doing the next problem, otherwise you may be iterating the wrong function or wrong initial seed.

 Second, we define a for loop to actually compute the orbit.
 Important Tip: To skip to the next line in Maple without executing the command use the shift and return keys together.
-The entire for loop should be written as one command (at only one execution prompt >).
-If you want to learn more about for loops in Maple type ?for at a command prompt.
+The solve(f(x)=x,x);

-Third, to suppress the entire output, use a colon: instead of a semi-colon; in the last two lines of the for loop.
+Third, to suppress the entire output, use a colon : instead of a semi-colon ; in the last two lines of the for loop.
 Typing x0; then gives the last value obtained from the loop.
 This can be useful for those orbits which converge very slowly to the fixed point, otherwise you will be scrolling through pages and pages of data.